Bhanudeep/Complaint-Registration-System/README.md

 I have provides Three different collections for storing user login data, signup data, user crime reported data, in users,valid,matter respectively.
-For futher Queries reach me at bhanudeep6@gmail.com Also visit https://github.com/Bhanudeep/Basic-implementation
+For futher Queries reach me at bhanudeep6@gmail.com Also visit https://github.com/Bhanudeep/Basic-implementation Dependencies to be installed are :
+1) pip install secure-smtplib to send email for otp verification.
+2) pip install pymongo, database used to store reports, etc details.
+3) pip install Flask, framewok used in backend.